Clubs and Organizations

 HSMAI provides Hotel School students insight into the marketing profession and opportunities to gain valuable marketing experience in the hospitality industry.

 Hospitality Students International provides support for student development by facilitating international work opportunities, and serves as a source of information by building international friendship and contacts.
 HSI cultivates a truly global network of social and professional contacts with alumni members, international industry leaders, and global hospitality programs.

 Hotelie Entrepreneurs helps students to seek developmental opportunities in the hospitality industry and to exercise their creativity to develop successful enterprises.
 Through think tanks, guest speaker seminars, and business competitions, Hotelie Entrepreneurs promotes entrepreneurship and creative thinking.

 HS2 encourages Hotel School students to develop a lifelong spirit of service.
-The organization, formerly known as Hotelies Volunteering Today, is committed to helping Hotel School students find opportunities to volunteer in their community and apply what they have learned about service in the classroom to making better their community.
+The organization, formerly known as Hotelies Volunteering Today, is committed to helping students find opportunities to volunteer in their community and apply what they have learned about service in the classroom to making better their community.

 NSMH is a national non-profit organization that seeks to promote hospitality education, to foster professional advancement for minorities, and to create awareness of minority diversity in the hospitality industry.
-The Cornell chapter serves as a mechanism to meet the needs of minority students of African, Asian, Hispanic, and Native American descent in the Hotel School.
+The Cornell chapter serves as a mechanism to meet the needs of minority students of African, Asian, Hispanic, and Native American descent in the school.

 Nightlife Hospitality Club

 The Nightlife Hospitality Club cultivates an understanding of the nightlife industry and the relevance of nightclubs, bars, and casinos as important revenue streams for hospitality companies.
 Serving as a conduit between executives in the industry and students, the club sponsors charity events, hosts guest speakers, and organizes nightlife venue tours.